Stickydicee/portfolio/proxmox/proxmox-install/post-install.md

 ![Helper script overview](../images/post-install/postinstall-helperscript.png)

-> 🔎 I highly recommend browsing the list of available scripts on the site — it’s a valuable toolbox.
+> 🔎 I highly recommend browsing the list of available scripts on the site.
+It’s a valuable toolbox.

 ---